One of the suspected Mowi escapees caught in the River Lochy over the past few days.

 • Heavy pigmentation (spots more numerous than are usual on wild salmon)

-Fisheries Management Scotland, which represents Scotland’s river fisheries boards, states that if a fish is clearly identified as of farmed origin, it should be humanely dispatched.
+Fisheries Management Scotland, which represents Scotland’s river fisheries boards, has standing advice that if a fish is clearly identified as of farmed origin, it should be humanely dispatched.
 The Fish Health Inspectorate should be contacted to alert it to the capture, including date of capture, river of capture and a photograph of the fish if possible.

 FMS says that due to the need to maintain a withdrawal period following any sea lice or medicinal treatments of the farmed fish, “on no account should the fish be kept or consumed”.